rafi/vim-config/README.md

 ## Language-Server Protocol (LSP)

-To leverage LSP auto-completions and other functionalities, once you open a file in Neovim, run `:LspInstall <server>` to use [williamboman/nvim-lsp-installer] installation feature.
+To leverage LSP auto-completions and other functionalities, run `:LspInstall <server>` to use [williamboman/nvim-lsp-installer] installation feature.
 Use <kbd>Tab</kbd> to list available servers.

-Here are some useful LSP server installations:
+Instead, you can use the UI with ':LspInstallInfo'.

+Here's some popular servers to install:

 * `:LspInstall html cssls jsonls yamlls`
 * `:LspInstall gopls`
 * `:LspInstall pylsp`
 * `:LspInstall bashls vimls sumneko_lua`
-* `:LspInstall diagnosticls`
+* `:LspInstall tsserver`
 * and [more](https://github.com/williamboman/nvim-lsp-installer#available-lsps)…

 See [lua/plugins/lspconfig.lua] and [lua/lsp/*] for built-in
-mapping and configuration for several language-servers.
+mapping and configuration for some language-servers.
 You'll need utilities like `npm` and `curl` to install some extensions.
 For more information, see:

 * Plugin used for installation: [williamboman/nvim-lsp-installer] and